Hosting Codex-Created HTML files on Github Pages

 Step 4: Enable GitHub Pages

-1. Click the Settings tab in your repository
+1. Click the Settings tab near the top of your repository page.

 • Branch: main